Code of Conduct

 Confidentiality is a key characteristic of an efficient and successful business.
 Employees are required to protect proprietary, commercial and other information that is confidential to Blackstone.
 These obligations of confidentiality continue after an individual's employment has ceased with Blackstone.

 Information that is not generally available concerning the activities, results, strategies or plans of Blackstone must be used for authorized purposes only.
-This includes not giving confidential information to other business units in Blackstone or using the information provided for a different purpose without first obtaining permission.
+This includes not giving confidential information to other business units in Blackstone or using the information provided for a different purpose without first obtaining written permission.
 Confidential information should be handled and communicated with care, and must not be disclosed outside Blackstone without proper authority.

 Any contracts that are entered into by Blackstone with customers, consultants and contractors should contain appropriate confidentiality clauses that ensure the protection of Blackstone’s confidential information.